Compaq Evo: Distribution

-The Compaq Evo Desktop computer was a great option for businesses and schools because of its compact and cheap design.
-It was affordable and had the needed specs for businesses and schools.

-All Compaq Evo computers were shipped standard with Windows XP or Windows 2000 running on them.
+The Compaq Evo was a great option for businesses and schools because of its compact and cheap design, as well as having specs suitable for these specific markets.
+All Compaq Evo computers came shipped with either Windows 2000 or Windows XP preinstalled which can be upgraded to Windows Vista and later to Windows 7.

-The last Evo-branded models were released in 2003, later replaced by re-branded (like other Compaq-branded products) as HP Compaq products.
+The last Evo-branded models were released in 2003, and later replaced by re-branded (like other Compaq-branded products) HP Compaq products.